sebastian-zieba/betaPic_comet/README.md

 * [frequency_analysis](https://github.com/sebastian-zieba/betaPic_comet/tree/master/frequency_analysis)

-Contains a Jupyter Notebook ...
+Contains a Jupyter Notebook which was used in order to create two plots visible in the publication.
+For the frequency analysis we used the software package [Period04](https://www.univie.ac.at/tops/Period04/) and the python pachage [SMURFS](https://github.com/MarcoMuellner/SMURFS)

 * [modelling](https://github.com/sebastian-zieba/betaPic_comet/tree/master/modelling)

-Contains ....
+Contains the Jupyter Notebook with was used for the MCMC routine.

 ## Dependencies

-You will need the python packages `numpy`, `matplotlib`,  `astropy` ...
+You will need the python packages `numpy`, `matplotlib`,  `astropy` `lightkurve`, `scipy`, `emcee` and `corner`

 ## Quick start